-This decision should be based on the bodies of water that you want to search – freshwater or salt water.
+This decision should be based on the type of water that you want to search – freshwater or saltwater.

-If you are going to hunt freshwater lakes, rivers, or other bodies of water, you should use a very low frequency (VLF) machine such as the Minelab Exaclibur II metal detector.
-They have great sensitivity and will detect even small or thin targets like bracelets and rings.
+If you are going to hunt freshwater lakes, rivers, or other bodies of water, you should use a very low frequency (VLF) machine such as the Minelab Excalibur II metal detector.
+It has great sensitivity and will detect even small or thin targets like bracelets and rings.

-For salt water, you will want to use a pulse induction (PI) detector.
+For saltwater, you will want to use a pulse induction (PI) detector.
 They are not as affected by wet sand and ground mineralization.
-However, they are not as sensitive as VLF detectors so you may find yourself spending more time sorting.
-Check out the Aquascan Aquapulse AQ1B which many consider one of the best underwater PI detectors on the market today.
+However, they are not as sensitive as VLF detectors so you may find yourself spending more time searching.
+Check out the Nokta Makro Pulsedive, which many consider one of the best underwater PI detectors on the market today.

-Make sure that you have waterproof headphones, they sometimes come with the metal detector.
+Make sure that you have waterproof headphones, which sometimes come with a metal detector.
 They will help cut out external noise and let you focus on deep targets.
-Additionally, you will need a carry bag for transporting your detector, a trowel and at least one sand scoop.
+Additionally, you will need a carry bag for transporting your detector, a trowel, and at least one sand scoop.
 Having a sand scoop will save you a lot of time.

 Adjust your settings for underwater hunting based on how far underwater you plan to search and what type of targets you are looking for.
-To get the right frequency, test your detector on the kind of targets you are looking for (jewelry, coins, etc.).
+To get the right frequency, test your detector on the kind of targets you are looking for on land.

-How you hunt in underwater metal detecting is important.
+How you hunt with an underwater metal detector is important.
 Work in slow, consistent motions.
-You may want to come up with an imaginary path to follow, covering it exhaustively before heading to the next area.
-To learn more about using the right technique, check out some of our beach and water books.
+You may want to come up with a path to follow, covering it exhaustively before heading to the next area.

 When you are deciding which areas to hunt, consider the places that have the most traffic.
 The more people who have visited the area, the greater your chances of finding lost valuables.
-Additionally, plan your time so that you are hunting in the daytime, it’s not easy to hunt and separate trash from treasure in the dark.
+Additionally, plan your time so that you are hunting in the daytime.
+It’s not easy to hunt and separate trash from the treasure in the dark.

-Underwater metal detecting success is almost always dependent on Mother Nature, so it’s important that you understand it.
+Successfully using an underwater metal detector is almost always dependent on Mother Nature, so it’s important that you understand it.
 When you are beginning to search beaches, make sure that it is a little before low tide.
 This will give you the best results for finding targets in the deeper areas of the ocean.
 Use the currents to lead you to high potential sand.
 Search areas where you see water movements because a lot of sand will be carried there by the current.
 Keep in mind that the ocean movements often carry items that are about the weight and deposits them together in sand pockets.
-That means that if you come across a few coins, you should keep searching the same area.
+That means that if you come across a few coins, you should keep searching in the same area.

 Like any other metal detecting, underwater hunting takes some practice.
 But when you follow the tips above, you will have a great start to finding underwater treasures.